 On this page, you will find the curricular overviews for each year group.
 A more detailed view of what's happening in each term can be seen in the class newsletters in the Class Pages.

 We are firm believers in the Power of Reading and every year group's learning across the foundation subjects is closely linked to the text they are studying in their English lessons.
 The books are high-quality and regularly reviewed to ensure that they match with the needs and interests of the individual children.
+Our curriculum fully fulfils our duties outlined in the Equality Act 2010 and the Special Education Needs and Disability Regulations 2014.
 Take a look at the plans below to see the links being made.

 If you have any further questions, or would like to find out more about our school curriculum, please speak to your child's class teacher, or contact us directly.